-Vice Admiral Mark Mellett has over 39 years’ service as an officer in the Irish Defence Forces.
-He is the first naval officer in the history of the Irish State to serve as Chief of Staff, having previously served as Deputy Chief of Staff and Chief of Navy.
+Vice Admiral Mark Mellett has over 40 years’ service as an officer in the Irish Defence Forces.
+He is the first naval officer in the Irish State to serve as Chief of Staff, having previously served as Deputy Chief of Staff and Chief of Navy.
 He commenced his military career as an army reservist, before being selected for a naval cadetship in the Permanent Defence Forces.

 Admiral Mellett is a champion of internal and external organisational diversity.
 He led the introduction of a Diversity and Inclusion Strategy in the Defence Forces (the first of its kind in the Irish Public Service), which focussed on gender, culture, creed, age and sexual orientation.
 He is a strong advocate of external networks and partnership with other militaries, state bodies, research institutes and enterprise.
-He was co-founder of the Irish Maritime and Energy Resources Cluster, an innovation partnership between the military, academia, and enterprise, which received the Prime Minister’s Public Service Excellence Award in 2012.
-The Cluster fuelled capability development within the military while facilitating academic research, new company spin outs and job creation.
+He was co-founder of the Irish Maritime and Energy Resources Cluster, an innovation partnership between the military, academia, and enterprise.

 Holder of a Doctorate in Political Science and a Masters in Government and Public Policy, Admiral Mellett has a keen interest in research with a focus on European security, innovation, diversity and values-based leadership.
 He has been a member of the European Security Research Innovation Forum (ESRIF) and has completed the EU Senior Mission Leaders Course.
 He has also been a Visiting Professor abroad in Liverpool Hope University and is currently an Adjunct Professor of Law at University College Cork.
-He was the distinguished top graduate of each of the senior command and staff courses he attended at the Irish Military College, the US Naval War College and the UK Royal Naval College Greenwich, also receiving awards for the best research projects.
+He was the distinguished graduate of the senior command and staff courses he attended at the Irish Military College, the US Naval War College and the UK Royal Naval College Greenwich.